Real Estate Investment Trusts (REITs) 8 questions answered

 Corporations can pay dividends to their shareholders, but most of them will reinvest part, if not all of their income for long-term growth.

 A REIT seeks instead to maximize stable and sustainable income distributions.
 Reinvestments may be earmarked for maintaining properties and acquiring new ones.
-A REIT may therefore pay more in distributions than a corporation, which is why a REIT distributes almost all of its income to investors (usually between 70 and 95%).
+A REIT may therefore pay more in distributions than a corporation, which is why a REIT distributes almost all of its taxable income to investors (usually at least 90%).

 3. How do you purchase REIT units?